 Potassium helps your kidneys to get rid of more sodium through your urine.
 This in turn lowers your blood pressure.

 Leafy greens, which are high in potassium, include:

 - collard greens

 Canned vegetables often have added sodium.
 Frozen vegetables contain as many nutrients as fresh vegetables, and they’re easy to store.
 You can also blend these veggies with bananas and nut milk for a healthy, sweet green juice.

 Berries, especially blueberries, are rich in natural compounds called flavonoids.
-One study published in The American Journal of Clinical Nutrition found that consuming these compounds may prevent hypertension, and possibly help to reduce high blood pressure as well.
+One study found that consuming these compounds might prevent hypertension and help to reduce high blood pressure.

 Blueberries, raspberries, and strawberries are easy to add to your diet.
 Put them on your cereal every morning.
 Keep frozen berries on hand for a quick and healthful dessert.